artalar/reatom/docs/guides/code-splitting.md

 Great!
 Now you have learned about the purpose of root atoms.
 But that is why you need a lazy atoms?

-Lazy connect atoms is a very flexible approach to building the architecture of your application.
+Lazy atoms connecting is a very flexible approach to build your application's architecture.
 Thanks to this solution, you do not need to think about how to create a store depending on a particular page.
 This allows you to connect parts of your application asynchronously depending on different conditions.

 ### Step 1.
 Connect atoms to the store